-The Appendix to this Report shows that DPTI was the only entity that incurred material expenditure from public money in the period from 1 January 2018 to 30 June 2018.
-Consequently, this Report focuses on the management and use of money by DPTI for the purposes of, or in connection with, the redevelopment of Adelaide Oval.
-Section 6 includes comment on expenditure by AOSMA from Commonwealth sourced funds which, as discussed in section 6.4, do not meet the definition of public money and therefore were not included as funds made available or expended within the \$535 million limit provided for in the Act.
+The Appendix to this Report shows that DPTI was the only entity that incurred material expenditure from public money in the period from 1 January 2019 to 30 June 2019.
+Consequently, this Report focuses on the management and use of money by DPTI for the purposes of, or in connection with, redeveloping Adelaide Oval.